carson-katri/geometry-script/book/src/setup/external-editing.md

 Blender's *Text Editor* leaves a lot to be desired.
 Writing scripts without code completion can be tough.
 Using an external code editor is one way to improve the editing experience.

 This guide will show how to setup [Visual Studio Code](https://code.visualstudio.com/) to edit Geometry Scripts.
-However, the same concepts apply to IDEs.
+However, the same concepts apply to other IDEs.

 > This guide assumes you have already installed Visual Studio Code and setup the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
-If not, please follow the setup guides for those tools before continuing.
+If not, please setup those tools before continuing.

 ## Code Completion
 When the Geometry Script add-on starts, it generates a Python typeshed file that can be used to provide code completion.